Can your Mac use El Capitan?

 - Use this link to open the El Capitan page on the App Store: Get OS X El Capitan.

 - Click the Download button on the El Capitan page.
-A file named Install OS X El Capitan downloads to your Applications folder.
+If your Mac is compatible with El Capitan, a file named Install OS X El Capitan downloads to your Applications folder.

 - After download is complete, the installer opens automatically.
 Click Continue and follow the onscreen instructions.